AbeerVaishnav13/nvim-full-config/README.md

 # Vim-config
-This is my vim congiuration file in which I have customised tthe motions according to my convenience.
+This is my vim configuration file in which I have customised tthe motions according to my convenience.

 **NOTE:** You should have `VimPlug` installed before setting this config to your `vim` or `neovim`.